Resistbot FAQs

 I’m direct messaging you on Twitter and nothing is happening!

 Twitter suspended our API access on April 27, 2023.
-If you used Resistbot on Twitter and nowhere else, and want to preserve your account stats and coins, please text us at 202-930-9888 with your Twitter handle, and our volunteers can restore access to your account on SMS.
+Most people can text 50409 to access their account.
+But if you can’t access your account by texting, please contact us with your Twitter handle, and our volunteers can restore access to your account on SMS.

 How do I stop receiving texts?

-How can I change the payment method for my monthly donation?
+How can I change the payment method for my premium membership?

-Use the subscribe keyword from the platform where you subscribed initially, e.g., texting 50409 or Messenger.
+Send premium change from the platform where you upgraded initially, e.g., texting 50409 or Messenger.
 If you see a link to start a subscription, it means you used a different platform.
-Try another platform until you see, “Thank you so much for giving monthly!”
+Try another platform until you see, “Thank you for your support!”
 If you have any problems, please contact us.

-I contribute monthly, why are you still asking me to donate?
+I’m a premium member, why are you still asking me to upgrade?

-Why does my credit card statement say recurring charge when I donated once?
+Why does my credit card statement say recurring charge when I bought coins once?

-Banks make assumptions based on data from all their customers and may add a “recurring” label to your donation regardless of if it was or not.
-Look at the charge description; if you see “ONETIME” then it was a one-time donation.
+Banks make assumptions based on data from all their customers and may add a “recurring” label to your transaction regardless of if it was or not.
+If you see “ONETIME” or “COINS” in the charge description, it was a one-time charge.

-Send subscribe end to the bot however you subscribed initially (e.g., texting 50409 or Messenger) to cancel your monthly donation.
+Send premium end to the bot however you subscribed initially (e.g., texting 50409 or Messenger) to cancel your membership.
 If you have any problems, please contact us.

 I’m texting the bot on Apple Messages but not getting a reply!